Chapter Four · The Tax Angle

 | 7.00% | $19,286 | $38,571 | Spectrum CU (first $1K) |

-At Alliant's 3.10% APY, a child would need approximately $43,500 in the account before the first $1,350 of interest is earned.
-Very few children have savings account balances that high.
-The kiddie tax is far more relevant for custodial brokerage accounts where dividends and capital gains can generate more income at lower balances.
+At Alliant's 3.10% APY, a child needs roughly $43,500 in the account before the first $1,350 of interest is earned.
+Very few children have balances that high.
+The kiddie tax is far more relevant for custodial brokerage accounts where dividends and capital gains generate income at lower balances.

-Ages 19 to 23 (full-time student): The kiddie tax still applies if the child is a full-time student and does not provide more than half of their own financial support.
-This means college students with custodial investment accounts may still be subject to the parent's rate.
+- Ages 19 to 23, full-time student: the kiddie tax still applies if the child does not provide more than half of their own financial support.
+College students with custodial investment accounts may still be subject to the parent's rate.

 File a separate tax return for the child.
 Attach Form 8615 to calculate the tax on unearned income above $2,700 at the parent's rate.

-Cons: May result in slightly higher tax.
-Can increase parent's AGI, affecting other deductions.
+Cons: may produce slightly higher tax, can increase parent's AGI affecting other deductions.

 |---|---|---|